Jonathan Hough QC

 Year of Silk: 2014

-Jonathan’s practice covers several fields of civil and commercial law, in particular insurance / reinsurance, professional liability, commercial and consumer law and administrative law.
-He has considerable experience in each of those fields, and has appeared in numerous reported and important cases.
+Jonathan has a civil, commercial and public law practice, with a particular focus on insurance / reinsurance; professional liability; commercial and consumer law; and administrative law.
+He has considerable experience in each of those fields and has appeared in numerous reported and important cases.

-Within the area of insurance law, he advises and acts for a range of major insurers and underwriting agencies in litigation and arbitration.
-He also has experience in advising on, and drafting, policy wordings, agency agreements, binding authority agreements, etc. He has particular expertise in the following classes of risk: general commercial liability (EL/PL/Products), property, motor, professional indemnity, legal expenses insurance, trade credit, D&O, title insurance, personal accident / disablement and financial risk.
+In the area of insurance law, he acts for a range of major insurers, reinsurers and underwriting agencies in litigation and arbitration.
+He also has experience in advising on, and drafting, policy wordings, agency agreements, binding authority agreements, etc. He has particular expertise in the following classes of risk: general commercial liability (EL/PL/Products); property; motor; professional indemnity; legal expenses; trade credit; D&O; title insurance; personal accident / disablement; and financial risk.

 His professional liability practice covers a range of professions, including lawyers, insurance professionals, surveyors and financial professionals.

-He has general experience of commercial disputes, and particular expertise in consumer law, with a focus on consumer credit and financial regulation.
+He has general experience of commercial dispute resolution.
+In addition, he has particular expertise in consumer law, consumer credit and financial regulation.

-In the area of public and administrative law, he has acted for public and private bodies in judicial review claims, with a particular focus on local government, regulatory and disciplinary fields.
-He is also well known for his work in the law relating to coroners.
-As well as advising and acting in Administrative Court proceedings in many reported cases, he has appeared as counsel to the inquiry in a number of important inquests, including those concerning: the death of Diana, Princess of Wales; the shooting of Jean-Charles de Menezes; the Potters Bar and Grayrigg rail disasters; the explosion on HMS Tireless (nuclear submarine).
-He is currently counsel to the inquiry in the Hillsborough Stadium Disaster inquests, having been appointed by Lord Justice Goldring.
+In the field of public and administrative law, he has acted for public and private bodies in judicial review claims.
+His work includes local government, commercial regulation and professional discipline.
+He is also well known for his expertise in the law relating to coroners and inquests.
+As well as appearing in many reported cases in the Administrative Court and Court of Appeal, he has appeared as counsel to the inquiry in various important inquests, including those concerning: the death of Diana, Princess of Wales; the shooting of Jean-Charles de Menezes; the Potters Bar and Grayrigg rail disasters; the explosion on HMS Tireless (nuclear submarine).
+He is currently one of two leading counsel to the inquiry in the Hillsborough Stadium Disaster inquests, having been appointed by Lord Justice Goldring.